-The branch in Ximen Town has a convenient location, decorated in a Japanese style, with a comfortable environment suitable for dining, making people feel relaxed and pleasant.
-Each seat thoughtfully provides shichimi powder, ice water, and tissues, enhancing the comfort of the dining experience.
+The branch in Ximen Town has a convenient location, decorated in a Japanese style, and offers a comfortable environment suitable for dining, making it feel relaxed and enjoyable.
+Each seat thoughtfully provides shichimi powder, iced water, and tissue paper to enhance the dining comfort.

-The staff are friendly and willing to help, able to provide suitable soup base options according to the customer's needs, and remind customers that the bowl is very hot, making the dining experience more enjoyable.
-The clerks proactively introduce the menu, which feels considerate.
+The staff is friendly and willing to help, able to provide suitable soup base options according to the customer's needs, and reminds customers that the bowls are very hot, making the dining experience more enjoyable.
+The employees proactively introduce the menu, making it feel considerate.

 In the past, when Jiji-kun only had a shop at West Lake, there would be long lines almost every day.
 Recently, they finally opened a branch in Ximen, which makes me very satisfied as a ramen lover🤣.
 This time, I ordered the light Jiji-kun, the rich Jiji-kun, and a bowl of char siu rice, but when the rich Jiji-kun arrived, I was so happy that I forgot to take a photo🤣.
 The taste is as excellent as always, but the rich one is really rich!
 When the staff brings the meal, they also provide a cup of clear broth, and if you are still worried it’s too rich, you can ask them for more!
 Eating the rich one first and then the light one gives an incredibly refreshing feeling🤣.
 The char siu rice is also truly delicious!
 The meat, whether fatty or lean, has the perfect flavor—it’s the kind of dish you can eat more than half of in one sitting.
 The staff also kindly remind you that the bowl is very hot, which is very thoughtful🫶.